 What Does A Supportive Relationship Feel Like?
 The Types Of Support In A Relationship

-To fully comprehend the meaning of support in a relationship, you ought to know what it feels like in its healthiest, most wholesome form.
+To fully comprehend the meaning of support and how it leads to relationship satisfaction, you first need to know what it feels like in its healthiest, most wholesome form.
 A supportive relationship feels like having a cozy blanket wrapped around you on a chilly night.
 It lends a sense of safety and protection.
 Strangely, a need as basic as support is not met in many relationships or marriages.
 People remain locked in unions that don’t nourish them emotionally.

-And the difference is quite evidently visible.
+And the difference is quite evident.
 A couple that supports each other is happier and more satisfied.
 In fact, a study from Carnegie Mellon University reported that people who experience support in a relationship flourish individually too; they are more willing to pursue opportunities that are rewarding in nature.

 Devaleena says, “Everyone seeks support.
 Isn’t that why we enter a partnership or a marriage?
 Support is very elementary in the emotional connection shared by two people.
 It encompasses many areas ranging from respect to intimacy.
 Master the art of being supportive and the rest will fall into place.
-And the reverse holds true as well – when there’s a lack of support in a relationship, issues begin to spiral.”
+And the reverse holds true as well – when there’s a lack of emotional connection, even physical intimacy starts to fade and you will witness a lot of issues beginning to pop up.”

 1. Emotional support